chase-dalton/Das-Boot-Brew-Review/README.md

 ## **Machine Learning**

 - We have done preliminary linear regression on beer review data to identify which attributes of a beer contribute most to the overall review score.
-We also hope to gather beer recipes via a dataset or food/beer API and use that information to build a ML model to predict a beer's review score based on the variety of hops, yeast, etc. as well as the amounts of each individual ingredient.
-That will allow us to propose an ideal "beer recipe" (perhaps per beer style) to a brewery.
+We discovered that a beer's overall review score is most closely correlated to taste score.
+So our ML model focuses on predicting whether or not a beer's taste score will be above (a good beer) or below (a not good beer) 4.0.
+We tried a variety of Machine Learning models, and found that a Gradient Boosting Classifier resulted in a prediction model with the highest level of accuracy.

 ## **Database**